Free Consultation

 OWI & your record How to beat OWI Payment plans Free consult

-A first offense OWI is not just a ticket.
+A first-offense OWI is not just a ticket.
 In addition to driver's license revocation time, potential ignition interlock device requirements, fines, and alcohol classes, studies have shown that a DUI first offense can cost between $20,000 and $40,000 over the span of your life.
 In addition to those penalties, you may also face a permanent travel ban to Canada and certain other countries, increased insurance premiums, and a loss of any special licenses you hold including a pilot's license or CDL.

-In Wisconsin, we refer to Operating Under the Influence as an OWI, but many people refer to them as DUIs.
+In Wisconsin, we refer to Driving Under the Influence charges as an OWI, but many people refer to them as DUIs.
 Wisconsin has many different versions of OWI including alcohol impairment, drug impairment, medication impairment, and combinations of alcohol and drugs.
 It is true that you can be charged with an OWI for driving while taking prescribed medications even if you are taking those medications consistent with the prescription dosage.

 In any DUI case, the State must prove that you were:

-1. Operating a Motor Vehicle
+1. Operating a motor vehicle

 2. On a public roadway